Company Registration In Uganda: Procedure, Advantages & Taxes Covered

 A general partnership has each partner representing the company and connecting the other partners.
 As a result, each partner is jointly responsible for the partnership’s liabilities.

-Private Companies limited by shares: Private corporations limited by shares are those organizations whose membership is restricted to 100 individuals under the legislation.
+Private corporations limited by shares are those organizations whose membership is restricted to 100 individuals under the legislation.
 Members’ responsibilities to the organization are restricted to their shareholdings.

-Private Companies limited by guarantee: The majority of non-profit institutions are private companies limited by guarantee.
+Most non-profit institutions, are private companies limited by guarantee.

-Advantages of Company Registration in Uganda
+Advantages of company registration in Uganda

 If you register a company in Uganda, you can enjoy the following benefits:

-• Helps to acquire a legal presence.
+• It helps to acquire a legal presence.

 • Get a trading name to protect the identity of your company.